flon-io/rodzo/README.md

 Since rodzo follows [rspec](http://rspec.info) for many things, a person used to write rspec specs should easily grasp rodzo specs.

-A single test is encpsulated in an "example", it's a block of C code introduce by an "it" and a description:
+A single test is encapsulated in an "example", it's a block of C code introduced by an "it" and a description:

 ```c
   it "trims on the right"